New to Bounty?

-Tourism Research Australia has found over 500,000 Australians are willing to take a camping or caravan trip this year.
+Tourism Research Australia has found over 500,000 Australians are willing to take a camping or caravan trip.
 Additionally, campers are seven times more likely to take a holiday than the broader population.
-If you’re planning a camping trip, it’s important to call ahead to secure your place, as the booking rules and maximum capacity at your chosen destination may have changed as a result of coronavirus.
+If you’re planning a camping trip, it’s important to call ahead to secure your place, as the booking rules and maximum capacity at your chosen destination may have changed as a result of the pandemic.

 Australia is home to some of the best beaches in the world.

 People connect over food and wine, so it’s no surprise Australia’s wine regions are so popular for day trips and long weekends.
 Many are also situated close to each other – e.g. Mudgee is only two hours from Orange – so you can plan to visit a few different places on one trip.
 Given there are incredible vineyards in every state and territory, people can get to wine country without crossing state borders – which is especially important as restrictions can change rapidly.

 One of the easiest ways for Australians to support local businesses is by exploring our own backyard.

 With local hotels and restaurants now open for business, there’s never been a better time for a staycation.
 So, no matter where you live, take a short drive to a local hotel or B&B and take a break for the weekend.

 There’s never been a better time for a staycation!